FlowFuse/website/src/_includes/core-nodes/write-file-use-case.md

 ## Output

-After the completion of the write operation, the input message passed to the write file node is sent to the subsequent node.
+After the completion of the write operation, the input message passed to the write file node is sent to the output port.

 ## Use Cases